This post has been updated with new content.

 Why Traditional Ad Builds Fail

-So, now you’re saying, “But Matt, I don’t want to do that.
+Now you’re saying, “But Matt, I don’t want to do that.
 That doesn’t seem very effective.
 If it’s the same ad, I want my social proof to build up in one place.
 I don’t want to spread myself too thin.
 Is there another way?”

 What Was Dark Posting Originally?

 You could enter your destination URL, post text, CTA, link headline, all the way down to choosing a photo or video.
 The end result would look and function exactly like a Facebook ad created in the Ads Manager.

 Notice how all you can choose now are your URL, post text, and the CTA button.
 There’s no headline, no descriptor text, and no display link.

 To date, there’s not too much information out to as to what led to the change, but it seemed to change overnight.

-Think of these extra pieces like AdWords Ad Extensions.
-You don’t theoretically need them, but they help make your ad perform that much better.
+Think of these extra pieces as Google Ad Extensions.
+Theoretically you don’t need them, but they make your ad perform that much better.